aksharahegde/multiplayer-globe/README.md

 pnpm dev
 ```

+> [!TIP]
-Note that a random location is generated in development as we don't have access to Cloudflare's geolocation data on the incoming request.
+> A random location is generated in development as we don't have access to Cloudflare's geolocation data on the incoming request.

 ## Production